dennislee22/dennislee22.github.io/docs/cml/pytorch.md

 {:toc}

 ---
-## How to use train model using GPU/CPU?
+## How to train model using GPU/CPU?

 1. Create a CML workbench session with 2 CPU/16 GiB memory and 1 GPU profile.